adityadixit07/node-multiprocess-api-with-rate-limit/readme.md

 1. **taskProcessor.js**: Handles the task processing logic, including the `task` function and the log file operations.
 2. **rateLimiter.js**: Handles the rate limiting and task queueing logic.
 3. **server.js**: Serves as the main entry point and coordinates the interactions between the other modules.

-This modular structure improves the overall clarity, maintainability, and testability of the codebase.

-## Evaluation Criteria

-This implementation was evaluated based on the following criteria:

-1. Correct implementation of rate limiting and task queueing mechanisms.
-2. Proper handling of asynchronous operations and edge cases.
-3. Efficiency and scalability of the solution.
-4. Clarity and organization of the codebase.
-5. Documentation quality and adherence to best practices.

-## License

-This project is licensed under the [MIT License](LICENSE).